 Ah, the summer tomatoes are so flavorful!
-I often make tomato preserve to keep eating them past their season.
-I usually buy “second chance” tomatoes to make sauce that I then put in jars and use throughout the winter.
-I encourage you to go to your local farmer’s market and ask for tomatoes that have been rejected because they have a spot or bruise.
-Because of how they look these tomatoes usually go for half the price.
-And we don’t care how they look for the purpose of making tomato preserve.
+I often make tomato preserves to keep eating them past their season.
+I usually buy “second chance” tomatoes to make the sauce I then put in jars and use throughout the winter.
+I encourage you to go to your local farmer’s market and ask for tomatoes with spots or bruises.
+Because of how they look, these tomatoes usually go for half the price.
+And we don’t care how they look to make tomato preserve.
 Just make sure you cut the dark spots out and cook the tomatoes before they start spoiling.

-- Tomatoes are rich in beta-carotenes, vitamin C, potassium and lycopene.
+- Tomatoes are rich in beta-carotene, vitamin C, potassium, and lycopene.

-- Lycopene is a potent antioxidant and has gotten a lot of attention from researchers recently.
-Lycopene is also one of the rare compounds that improves with cooking.
-It also has anti-inflammatory and heart protective properties, however most of the research suggests that eating the whole fresh tomato is more effective than taking lycopene as a supplement.
+- Lycopene is a potent antioxidant and has recently gotten much attention from researchers.
+Lycopene is also one of the rare compounds that improve with cooking.
+It has anti-inflammatory and heart-protective properties.
+However, most research suggests that eating whole fresh tomatoes is more effective than taking lycopene as a supplement.

 - Tomatoes also have a protective effect against many types of cancer.

 - Tomatoes, together with eggplants, potatoes, and peppers, belong to the nightshade family.
 Numerous anecdotal cases show a connection between eating the nightshade family and the worsening of arthritis symptoms.
-If you experience joint pain you might want to try taking these foods out of your diet for several weeks to see if your symptoms improve or go away.
+If you experience joint pain, you might want to try taking these foods out of your diet for several weeks to see if your symptoms improve or go away.

 Canning might seem like a complicated business if you have never done it.
 It really isn’t.
 For more information on canning, read this article Canning Confidential – Everything You Need to Know About Canning Your Own Food.

 1-2 onions, chopped

 6-8 garlic cloves, minced

 Salt and pepper